Maximizing Academic Performance Program (M.A.P Program)

 Crestwood’s ROOTS Program provides a smaller class setting for students who benefit from a more intensive support based learning environment.
 While following the Ministry of Education guidelines mandated for each grade level, ROOTS is differentiated by pace and volume.
 This program is available to students with learning difficulties from Grades 3-8.
 The goal of the program is to foster a positive work ethic and provide a learning community that challenges all students to realize their greatest potential.
 Ultimately, this will provide students with the skills necessary for eventual integration into the mainstream classroom.
 The program focuses on providing students with a foundation in basic skills through a structured environment, with an intensive process-based approach to learning.
 ROOTS addresses the academic, social and emotional needs of children with a variety of ability levels and learning styles.
 Differentiated instruction and individualized student support is based on the needs of each student.
 We actively involve parents and the community in supporting student learning and development.
 It provides the student with the tools and skill set necessary for success in the 21st Century.

-A full range of counseling services is available to Crestwood students.
+A full range of counselling services is available to Crestwood students.
 These services form an essential part of the school’s academic mandate.
-Students are expected to visit their counselor regularly.
-Counselors will visit classrooms to instruct students in areas related to career planning, time management and study skills.
+Students are expected to visit their counsellor regularly.
+Counsellors will visit classrooms to instruct students in areas related to career planning, time management and study skills.
 Parents may make appointments to discuss their child’s academic performance, subject selection or career choices with the guidance teachers.
 University and college academic calendars are readily available and important sources of information.
 University/college officials will be invited to speak to students about post-secondary programs and career opportunities.
 A considerable effort will be made by this department as well as all other staff to ensure that our students are well prepared to achieve their academic and career goals.